Canadian Economic Association · Annual Meeting · 2026

-Do LLMs Have a Utility Function?
+Do LLMs Have Utility Functions?

-Insights from choice experiments.
+Insights from choice experiments with financial portfolios.

 Joy BuchananBrock School of Business